Monitoring Tools Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Monitoring Tools Market Analysis by Mordor Intelligence

-The monitoring tools market is valued at USD 38.97 billion in 2025 and is projected to reach USD 69.57 billion by 2030, reflecting a 12.27% CAGR during the forecast period.
+Monitoring tools market size in 2026 is estimated at USD 43.66 billion, growing from 2025 value of USD 38.97 billion with 2031 projections showing USD 77.13 billion, growing at 12.05% CAGR over 2026-2031.
 Growth is anchored in three structural shifts: large-scale cloud-native adoption, fast-maturing AIOps platforms that automate root-cause analysis, and expanding regulatory mandates aimed at operational resilience.
 Demand for unified observability has intensified as enterprises consolidate tool sprawl and link telemetry to business outcomes.
 Hybrid and edge-first deployments are adding complexity, placing a premium on open standards and AI-enabled anomaly detection.
 Competitive intensity is rising as vendors race to integrate security, converge OT and IT telemetry, and capitalize on white-space opportunities linked to sustainability and compliance.

 Key Report Takeaways